k3ssen/SymfonyVuetified/README.md

 {% endblock %}
 ```

-Just like you could in Twig, you can take full control and render parts individually.
+You can take full control and render parts individually.
 It takes some getting used to
-it, because obviously Vue works differently, but it is quite powerful.
+it, because obviously Vue works differently from Twig's form-method, but it is quite powerful.

 There are several ways you can use to render different parts of your form: